 Embarking on a mobile walking safari with Africa on Foot Wilderness Trails in the Greater Kruger’s Maseke Balule Game Reserve offers an unparalleled way to connect with nature while prioritising sustainability.
-90% of the time you are foot, which is a low impact way of exploring the bushveld.
+90% of the time you are on foot, which is a low impact way of exploring the bushveld.
 By exploring the bush on foot, we minimise our ecological footprint and foster a deeper understanding of the delicate ecosystems that call this remarkable landscape home.
-Additionally, you’ll spend each night of this three night trail in a different location.
+Additionally, you’ll spend each night of this three-night trail in a different location.
 The team sets up a mobile safari camp before your arrival, and removes ALL traces of the set-up before setting up for the next night.

 Join us as we delve into the benefits of this immersive experience, where every step taken is a step towards conservation and appreciation of the wilderness.